Corporate Insolvency Proceedings in South Korea

 - a public bid; and

-- signing of the merger and acquisition contract by the parties.
+- signing of the M&A contract by the parties.

 Although the process may differ significantly in detail, in essence, it is akin to a 363 sale process in the United States.
 The process may even involve a stalking horse bidder, as is often the case in 363 sale processes in the United States.